eat. sleep. jdm.

 meanwhile in batticaloa...

-these two chaps were scouting the car and looking around, acting rather cheeky. then one of them "shape eke" leant against it while the other took some photos!
+these two chaps were scouting the car and looking around, acting rather cheeky. then one of them "shape eke" leant against it while t

 i really dunno where to start. to hear that engine kick up today... probably the happiest thing i'll hear next to the cries of my unborn son/daughter. and it idles PERFECT. there's no "gentle lope" or "rough idle" that so many people spoke about with the BC cams, saying that i won't be able to move the car a foot without an aftermarket ecu. you can see for yourself:

-also, here's the finished engine bay, with the dizzie mounted, plug wires installed and wire cover in place.
+also, here's the finished engine bay, with the dizzie mount

 so the engine respray went ahead. and no paint is complete without getting down to the nitty gritty, eh?